According To Bronsted Lowry Theory A Base Is

 The Brønsted-Lowry theory, proposed independently by Johannes Nicolaus Brønsted and Thomas Martin Lowry in 1923, provides a more comprehensive and versatile approach to understanding acids and bases compared to earlier definitions.
 Unlike the Arrhenius theory, which defined acids as substances that produce hydrogen ions (H+) in aqueous solution and bases as substances that produce hydroxide ions (OH-) in aqueous solution, the Brønsted-Lowry theory broadens the scope to include reactions that occur in non-aqueous environments and focuses on the fundamental process of proton transfer.

 At its core, the Brønsted-Lowry theory defines an acid as a proton donor and a base as a proton acceptor.
-This means that an acid donates a hydrogen ion (H+) to another substance, while a base accepts a hydrogen ion.
+Basically, an acid donates a hydrogen ion (H+) to another substance, while a base accepts a hydrogen ion.
 This definition allows for the classification of a wider range of substances as acids and bases, including those that do not contain hydroxide ions.
 It also clarifies the roles of substances in a chemical reaction, defining them by their behavior (donating or accepting protons) rather than just their composition.

 Comprehensive Overview